I currently serve as SVP Group Creative Director at McCann New York, leading Mastercard North America.

-After I moved to Energy BBDO Chicago, I helped create “Prescribed to Death,” a memorial wall with 22,000 pills, each bearing the face of a person killed by opioid addiction.
-The memorial was hosted for two weeks at the Ellipse Gardens at the White House.
+And in November, 2016, I moved to the United States to join Energy BBDO where I helped to create “Prescribed to Death,” a memorial wall covered with 22,000 pills, each with a tiny face mechanically carved into it to represent the number of people killed by opioid addiction.

-I’ve worked on global and Fortune 500 brands and my work has been recognized by international shows including 15 Cannes Lions with 5 Golds, 9 One Show Pencils with 4 Golds, and 7 D&AD Pencils.
+I’ve worked on global and Fortune 500 brands across three continents and my work has been recognized by international shows including 15 Cannes Lions with 5 Golds, 9 One Show Pencils with 4 Golds, and 7 D&AD Pencils.

-In 2018 I've won the VOWSS London Award for the best work from women directors and creative directors for "What She Was Wearing."
+In 2018 I've won the VOWSS London Award for the best work from women director and creative directors for "What She Was Wearing."

 When I'm not solving clients’ business problems, I enjoy moving from one continent to the other, trying to make my cat an internet celebrity and spending time with my family.